GunnarIsenberg/Gunnar_JavaFrameworks_School/README.md

 to J. Each note should include the prompt, file name, line number, and change.)

 ## PART_B_NOTES:
+Date: 01/04/2024
-1/4/24 - The project README was updated to include the requirements listed in part B.
+The project README was updated to incorporate the requirements listed in Part B.
-Lines 27+ will consist of the requirements.
+Updates are reflected starting from Line 27 onward, which includes the specified requirements.

 ## PART_C_PROMPT:
 (C.  Customize the HTML user interface for your customer’s application.
 The user interface should include the shop name, the product names, and the names of the parts.
 Note: Do not remove any elements that were included in the screen.
 You may add any additional elements you would like or any images, colors, and styles, although it is not required.)

 ## PART_C_NOTES:
+Date: 01/04/2024
-1/4/2024 - mainscreen.html was altered to reflect the chose company name.
+The mainscreen.html file was updated to reflect the chosen company name.
-Lines 14, 18, 21, 45 were changed.
+Modifications were made to Lines 14, 18, 21, and 45.

 ## PART_D_PROMPT:
 (D.  Add an “About” page to the application to describe your chosen customer’s company to web viewers and include navigation to and from the “About” page and the main screen.)

 # PART_D_NOTES:
-Generated images using DALLE for our products.
-Placed them in resources/static/images.
+Generated product images using DALLE and saved them in resources/static/images.
-Created a controller for the about page titled AboutController in java/controllers/AboutController.
+Created a new controller, AboutController, located in java/controllers/AboutController.java.
-Altered MainScreenController to include a GetMapping on /about on lines 54 - 57.
+Modified MainScreenController to include a @GetMapping for the /about endpoint on Lines 54–57.

 ## PART_E_PROMPT:
 (E.  Add a sample inventory appropriate for your chosen store to the application.
 You should have five parts and five